One of the easiest vegetables to grow is kale. Moreover, it has been getting a lot of attention in recent years.

 Transplant the seedlings in the garden when there is no longer a risk of freezing at night.
 Also, seedlings should have 3 to 4 true leaves before transplanting.

-If you opt to start seeds indoors and then transplant, your plant should be ready for harvest about 30 to 40 days after transplant.
-However, if you planted seeds directly in the ground, expect mature plants in 55 to 75 days.
+If you opt to start seeds indoors and then transplant, your plants should be ready for harvest about 30 to 40 days after transplanting.
+However, if you plant seeds directly in the ground, expect mature plants in 55 to 75 days.

 Kale does not enjoy the heat.
-Therefore, it’s best to avoid planting the seeds or seedlings in the height of summer.
+Therefore, it is best to avoid planting the seeds or seedlings in the heat of summer.

-Ensure the plants are well watered, keeping the soil evenly moist.
+Ensure the plants are well-watered and the soil is evenly moist.
 Therefore, provide 1 to 1.5 inches of water per week.

-Covering the ground with mulch can also help retain water and maintain a healthy temperature for the roots.
+Covering the ground with mulch can also help retain water and maintain a healthy root temperature.

-Additionally, fertilize the soil every 2 weeks with a water-soluble fertilizer if growing in a container.
+Additionally, fertilize the soil every 2 weeks with a water-soluble fertilizer if you’re growing in a container.

 Kale plants require fertilizer rich in nitrogen, potassium, and phosphorus.
 A fish and seaweed emulsion is rich in these nutrients.

-You will know that it’s time to harvest when the leaves are about the size of an average adult hand.
+You will know that it is time to harvest when the leaves are about the size of an average adult’s hand.

-To harvest kale so it keeps growing, simply pick the leaves straight off the stem, starting outward and working your way in.
+To harvest kale so it keeps growing, simply pick the leaves straight off the stem, starting at the outer leaves and working inward.

 However, leave a few of the smaller inner leaves so that you will have another crop to harvest in about a week or so.
 Also, while harvesting, remove any dead or bug-eaten leaves and toss them in your compost.